rupor-github/win-gpg-agent/README.md

 * `gpg.gpg_agent_args` - array of additional arguments to be passed to gpg-agent on start.
 No checking is performed.
 * `gui.debug` - turn on debug logging.
 Uses `OutputDebugStringW` - use Sysinternals [debugview](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) to see
 * `gui.setenv` - automatically prepare environment variables
-* `gui.openssh` - when value is `cygwin` set environment `SSH_AUTH_SOCK` on Windows side to point to Cygwin socket file rather then named pipe, so Cygwin and MSYS2 ssh build could be used instead of what comes with Windows 10.
+* `gui.openssh` - when value is `cygwin` set environment `SSH_AUTH_SOCK` on Windows side to point to Cygwin socket file rather then named pipe, so Cygwin and MSYS2 ssh build could be used by default instead of what comes with Windows 10.
 * `gui.extra_port` - Win32-OpenSSH does not know how to redirect unix sockets yet, so if you want to use windows native ssh to remote "S.gpg-agent.extra" specify some non-zero port here.
 Program will open this port on localhost and you can use socat on the other side to recreate domain socket.
 By default it is disabled.
 * `gui.ignore_session_lock` - continue to serve requests even if user session is locked
 * `gui.pipe_name` - full name of pipe for Windows OpenSSH